by Connie Oswald Stofko

 And what about the bigger picture?
 What can be done to control the population of deer in Western New York?

 A booklet will be out perhaps as early as next week summarizing seven years of research, Curtis said, and giving community leaders information on what has worked.
-(See more about Cornell’s deer research and management program here.)
+UPDATE: See that booklet here.
+It’s called An Integrated Approach for Managing White-Tailed Deer in Suburban Environments: The Cornell University Study.

 They’ve tried sterilizing the deer.
 They sterilized 95 percent of the deer in a herd, but that only stabilized the numbers and didn’t decrease the number of deer because of immigration of deer into the area.